49 Ways to Take Care of Your Skin

 The best option would be to forgo drinking altogether, but if you can’t then the clear, harder stuff like vodkas and whiskeys are better since they have less sugar.
 Remember to stay hydrated when consuming any alcohol.

-The first and foremost idea in your mind when thinking on how to reduce the effects of sunlight on skin is probably sunscreen, and you’d be right.
-Sunscreens protect your skin from those pesky UV radiation rays, preventing sunburn and the panoply of detrimental effects come with it.
+#40.
+The first and foremost idea in your mind when thinking about how to reduce the effects of sunlight on the skin is probably sunscreen, and you’d be right.
+Sunscreens protect your skin from those pesky UV radiation rays, preventing sunburn and the panoply of detrimental effects that come with it.

 You should be wary though, since sunscreens have side effects that can make skin more sensitive.
 This is often down to the ingredients used, so it’s a good idea to know your skin’s allergies and sensitivities to make sure any of their triggers are absent on the ingredients label.